LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/BrontoBoard/changeWork

-**Description:** Modifies the Assignment to the new date.
+**Description:** Modifies the due date of an existing assignment.

 **Requirements:**
-- User is the owner of the BrontoBoard.
+- User is the owner of the BrontoBoard associated with the assignment.
+- The assignment is valid and belongs to a class owned by the user.
-- A valid Assignment of a Class of the owner with a future date.
+- The new `dueDate` is a future date.

 **Effects:**
 - Modifies the Assignment to the new date.